Merivale High School: Academics and arts

 The school is among the top schools in Ontario for academics and Fine Arts.
 In 2000, a team of Merivale students won the Reach for the Top national championship; in 2003, the school was named champion on the CBC television series SmartAsk.

 The school's music program is considered one of the best in the Ottawa area: the school's ensembles regularly win "gold" standings at regional MusicFest competitions, and won 5 golds when they attended the 2000 national finals at York University.
 The school also competed in the 2006 national MusicFest competition with 7 ensembles, all achieving a grade of silver or higher.

 Merivale is active in dramatic arts.
 Their musical production of "Lucky Stiff" was nominated thirteen times for the Ottawa-area Cappie awards in 2005-2006, an awards ceremony for high school productions.
 It took home eight awards, the most of any school that year.
-Recently, Merivale has won the Cappies Favourite Musical two years in a row with "The Drowsy Chaperone" (2011) and "Fame" (2012) under the direction of Cynthia Wood.

 In 1999, the student newspaper, The Vanguard, won First Place (for a credit course newspaper) in the Toronto Star High School Newspaper Awards, a first for the publication.
 The Vanguard had previously won multiple first place awards in a similar competition held by the Ottawa Citizen.

-As well, the school also holds a yearly Art Show in May/June, showcasing student artwork as well as technology and carpentry, under the direction of the former Fine Arts Head of Department, Irving Osterer.
+As well, the school also holds a yearly Art Show in May/June, showcasing student artwork as well as technology and carpentry.

 In 2019, the school was certified as an IBO World School and now offers the International Baccalaureate Diploma Programme.